seandstewart/bardly/pending/roman/coriolanus/12-player-alt.md

 **MENENIUS**
 I will tell you
-If you'll bestow a small--of what you have little---
+If you'll bestow a small--of what you have little--
 Patience awhile, you'll hear the belly's answer.
 'True is it, my incorporate friends,' quoth he,
 'That I receive the general food at first,